Harvey L. Dueholm: Personal life and family

 Dueholm was the eldest son of Marius Dueholm, a Danish American immigrant who came to Polk County as a child with his family.
 Marius Dueholm was also a member of the Wisconsin State Assembly, representing Polk County for six years from 1931 to 1937.

 Harvey Dueholm and his wife, Hazel, had four sons together.
 Their son Robert would also serve in the Wisconsin State Assembly in the same district his father once represented.

 Dueholm battled cancer for over 20 years before his death in 1980.
 He nearly lost reelection in 1966 and 1968 due to voters believing he would die before the end of his term.
 In May 1980, he underwent brain surgery to remove a tumor from his brain.
 He died from complications from the surgery a few days later, on May 29, 1980.

 Dave Obey, who represented northwest Wisconsin in the United States House of Representatives for 42 years (from 1969 to 2011), referred to Dueholm, who he served with in the Assembly, as his political mentor.
 In a statement, Obey said, "Harvey Dueholm cared more about justice, fairness, and the rights of each and every human being to reach his or her full potential than any legislators with whom I have ever served.
-He had a sense of rage about injustice and hypocrisy and used it on many occasions to make his colleauges' votes match their conscience."
+He had a sense of rage about injustice and hypocrisy and used it on many occasions to make his colleagues' votes match their conscience."